styvesg/nsd/README.md

 # NSD
 Prototypes of task-driven and data-driven encoding models for the NSD large scale fMRI dataset.
-We consider multiple model variant where the feature extractor varies, the connection model varies, and the training method vary to a method appropriate to the connection model.
+We consider multiple model variant where the feature extractor varies (Alexnet, Gabors and GNet), the connection model varies ([fwRF](https://github.com/styvesg/fwrf) and flexible), and the training method vary to a method appropriate to the case.
 Some model, voxel-wise, were applied to whole brain activity whereas other, trained jointly, required a narrower scope due to memory restrictions.

 All models can be mapped into the following diagram: